npo-poms/poms-parent/README.md

 ------------
 This describes schematicly the connections between actual systems relevant to poms.

 This does not intend to be exhaustive, but merely tries to sketch the big picture.
+Especially the part 'World' contains mainly examples.

 ![deployment graph](poms-deployment.png "")